top of page

 Zsolt is the founder director and curator of PH21 Gallery.
 For over a decade, PH21 Gallery has been organising group and solo exhibitions for photographers internationally in Budapest, as well as in collaboration with galleries in Barcelona, Jersey City, and Rome.

 Currently, Zsolt serves as a member of the executive committee of the International Association for Aesthetics and the Association of Hungarian Photographers.
-He is also a juror for Photolucida Critical Mass 2023.
+He also serves as a juror for Photolucida Critical Mass for the years 2023 and 2024.

 Education: